Music Director & Conductor

 Born in Boston in 1957, Mr. Wilkins earned his bachelor’s degree from Harvard College.
 As an oboist, he performed with many ensembles in the Boston area, including the Tanglewood Music Center Orchestra, and the Boston Philharmonic under Benjamin Zander.
 He received his Master’s of Music degree from Yale University, where he studied with Otto-Werner Mueller.

-Assistant Conductor, AYS Music Director
+Associate Conductor, AYS Music Director

 The Akron Symphony Orchestra and Akron Youth Symphony are thrilled to welcome Eric Benjamin in 2016.